Manaslu Circuit Trek

 Porter:

-Manaslu Circuit Trekking Gear Checklist:
+Manaslu Trekking Gear Checklist:

 • Raincoat, such as a poncho, or a combination jacket and trousers